avengers-p7/Avengers_P7_Documents/Application_CI/Design/AMI.md

 ***

-# Reasons for selecting "Jenkins" as a toll for AMI
+# Reasons for selecting "Jenkins" as a tool for AMI

 | **Feature** | **Description** |
 | ----------- | --------------- |